Study finds collaborative efforts among education partners improving outcomes at Carver Academy

 “We’re not just giving them a report when things are over and saying this is what we saw.
 We implement developmental evaluation with fidelity, which means using findings in ways that are useful in real time.”

-Cheryl Baldwin and Rachel Lander, Carver 5-in-1 Collaborative evaluators
+–Cheryl Baldwin and Rachel Lander, Carver 5-in-1 Collaborative evaluators

 NOTE: This press release was submitted to Urban Milwaukee and was not written by an Urban Milwaukee writer.
-It has not been verified for its accuracy or completeness.
+While it is believed to be reliable, Urban Milwaukee does not guarantee its accuracy or completeness.

 Recent Press Releases by Milwaukee Public Schools